-Shooting video is a complicated task and shooting video on the Sony A7r II is even more complicated.
-There are so many functions and settings that have to all work in unison in order to get great video, that I’ve decided to make a dedicated video guide just for the Sony A7r II.
+Shooting video is complicated, and shooting video on the Sony A7r II is even more complicated.
+So many functions and settings have to awork together to produce a great video that I’ve decided to create a dedicated video guide just for the Sony A7r II.

-This guide is just a start, but it should set you up with a solid understanding on how you can use your Sony A7r II to shoot great video.
-Or at the least, it should help you avoid some painful mistakes.
-But before getting to deep into technique, I’ll need to cover some basic camera settings and requirements that are vitally important.
+This guide is just a start, but it should set you up with a solid understanding of how to use your Sony A7r II to shoot great videos.
+Or at least it should help you avoid painful mistakes.
+But before getting too deep into technique, I’ll need to cover some basic camera settings and requirements that are vitally important.

-Note to Sony A7s II readers: Everything you see here also does apply to the Sony A7s II, except for the crop sensor bit.
-The Sony A7s II does have a few additional features and I’m working on a specific Sony A7s II video guide.
+Note to Sony A7s II readers: Everything you see here also applies to the Sony A7s II, except for the crop sensor.
+The Sony A7s II has a few additional features, and I’m working on a specific video guide for it.

 Sony A7r II Memory Card Requirements For 4k Video